DongeunPaeng/moments/README.md

     - [x] Show tags in the video section
     - [x] Prevent users input same tags repeatedly
     - [x] Break words for tags
-  - [ ] Ask user if he/she is certain to delete his/her account
+  - [x] Ask user if he/she is certain to delete his/her account
+  - [x] Make comments hidden at default
-  - [ ] Make client dynamically show if all forms are valid
+  - [ ] Install 'moment.js'
   - [ ] Post and delete comments
 - [ ] Modify 'Delete' button's position to stick to the bottom
 - [ ] Delete videos and comments when deleting one's account